jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 return expand("action " + (pick * 2 - 2));
 ```
 __
-action - Asks user for the npc's disposition modifier.
+action - Asks the user for the npc's disposition modifier.
 Rolls and shows an action for the npc to take.